 - Age - infants and elderly (particularly if bed-bound/unable to self-care).

-- Physical - obesity, dehydration, being unacclimatised, unusual exertion, inappropriate clothing, sleep deprivation, sunburn, sweat gland dysfunction.
+- Physical - obesity, dehydration, being unacclimatised to heat, unusual exertion, inappropriate clothing, sleep deprivation, sunburn, sweat gland dysfunction.

-- Drugs - alcohol, anticholinergics, alpha-adrenergics, antihistamines, tricyclic antidepressants, selective serotonin reuptake inhibitors (SSRIs), diuretics, phenothiazines, beta-blockers, calcium-channel blockers, lysergic acid diethylamide (LSD), phencyclidine (PCP), cocaine, amfetamines, ecstasy, aspirin, and lithium.
+- Medicines - anticholinergics, alpha-adrenergics, antihistamines, tricyclic antidepressants, selective serotonin reuptake inhibitors (SSRIs), diuretics, phenothiazines, neuroleptics, beta-blockers, calcium-channel blockers, aspirin, clopidogrel, laxatives and lithium.

 The physiological effects of exposure to heat can be directly heat-related (heat cramps, heat exhaustion and heatstroke) or can contribute to a worsening of respiratory and cardiovascular diseases, electrolyte disorders and kidney problems.
 Heat-related illnesses occur on a continuum from mild symptoms to fatalities.